Stefano Pescosolido

-Stefano Pescosolido (/it/; born 13 June 1971) is a former tennis player from Italy, who turned professional in 1989.
-Pescosolido was born in Sora.
+Stefano Pescosolido (/it/; born 13 June 1971) is a tennis coach and a former professional player from Italy.
+He reached his career-high ATP singles ranking of World No. 42 in March 1992.

 He represented his native country at the 1996 Summer Olympics in Atlanta, where he was defeated in the first round by Brazil's Fernando Meligeni.
-The right-hander won two career titles in singles, and reached his career-high ATP singles ranking of World No. 42 in March 1992.
+The right-hander won two career titles in singles and one in doubles.